 “We are glad that Chandran Paskaran will not be put to death today, but his life is still at risk – his death sentence must be commuted immediately,” said Isabelle Arradon, Amnesty International’s Deputy Asia Pacific Director.

 “It is shocking that it took an outcry from human rights groups for this postponement to happen.
 What about the other secretive executions Malaysia is planning to carry out, that do not get the same attention?”

-Against international law, Chandran’s death sentence was imposed mandatorily, giving the judge no chance to consider mitigating circumstances of the case.
+In breach of international law, Chandran’s death sentence had been imposed mandatorily, giving the judge no chance to consider mitigating circumstances in the case.
 A review of Malaysia’s mandatory laws was announced in 2012.